HpcDataLab/AdaptingToaShiftingPlanet/README.md

 If you use this repository or dataset, cite the associated paper and the archived Zenodo dataset DOI.

-Olivares-Pinto, U., Santiago Lopes, J. C., Ruiz-Aguilar, C., Oki, Y., & Fernandes, G. W. (2025). *Adapting to a shifting planet: The future of Drosera species amidst global challenges and conservation imperatives*.
-Anthropocene, 49, 100466. https://doi.org/10.1016/j.ancene.2025.100466
+Olivares-Pinto, U., Santiago Lopes, J. C., Ruiz-Aguilar, C., Oki, Y., & Fernandes, G. W. (2025). *Adapting to a shifting planet: The future of Drosera species amidst global challenges and conservation imperatives*. *Anthropocene, 49*, 100466. https://doi.org/10.1016/j.ancene.2025.100466